 Training material is continually being converted to E-Learning and EsiLearn format, and the E-Learning arm of EsiTrain is expanding rapidly.

-To access the E-Learning modules, complete a EsiLearn Training e-learning request form and email or fax it back, as directed on the form.
-Once registered, you will then receive an email with a link and login details to access the training.
+- Book Register for E-Learning modules by completing the EsiLearn training order form.
+Once registered, you will receive an email with a link and login details to access the training.
 When you have successfully completed a course, you will receive a certificate of completion and results will be added to the Energex Competency Authorisation Management System (CAMS).

 - Recognise and manage heat stress